-Prayer, Worship and Service of Humanity
+Prayer, Worship and Service to Humanity

 Prayer and worship are central aspects of Bahá’í life, both as individuals and as a community.
 The Bahá’í Writings state that prayer, in its highest form, is an expression of love and gratitude for one’s Creator.
 Prayer can be likened to food for the soul and is a means of attracting divine assistance and blessings.
 Prayer is not limited to words, but is a state of being that, ultimately, finds expression in our deeds.

 There is nothing sweeter in the world of existence than prayer.
 Man must live in a state of prayer.
 The most blessed condition is the condition of prayer and supplication.
 Prayer is conversation with God.
 The greatest attainment or the sweetest state is none other than conversation with God.
-It creates spirituality, creates mindfulness and celestial feelings, begets new attractions of the Kingdom and engenders susceptibilities of the higher intelligence.

 In diverse settings, Bahá’ís gather with their friends and neighbours to pray and reflect upon the Bahá’í Sacred Texts.
 These simple gatherings generate a spirit of collective worship that inspire acts of service and increase the spiritual character of neighbourhoods and communities.